(2+1)D quantum electrodynamics at finite density on a quantum computer: Results

 \subsection{Classical Simulation}

 To benchmark the protocol, we perform noiseless classical simulations for a $2\times2$ lattice with open boundary conditions, gauge coupling $g=5$, and truncation $l=1$.
+In this large coupling regime, the support of the electric field remains small and this truncation suffices.
+The effect of this truncation in our setup is discussed in \Cref{app:Trunc}.
 In principle, various combinations of these parameters can be studied.
 However, smaller couplings lead to a larger entanglement which then requires a deeper circuit.

 Therefore, we focus on the large-coupling region of $g=5$.
 The resulting ground-state energies and particle number differences are shown in \cref{fig:ClassSimEnergy,fig:ClassSimNum}.
-The emergence of phase transitions is clearly visible, similar to~\cite{Schuster2024}.
+The emergence of level crossings is clearly visible, similar to~\cite{Schuster2024}.
 A small intermediate phase appears near the transition region, which cannot be well resolved with the VQE.
 The width of this region increases with decreasing coupling strength.
 An analysis of this region can be found in \cref{app:IR}.

 The difference in particle numbers $N_1$ and $N_2$ shows the expected steps of height $\Delta N_\text{first region} - \Delta N_\text{second region} = 2$ as we consider two flavors of fermions and thus each increase in $N_1$ corresponds to a decrease of $N_2$ and vice versa.